Welcome to Combat

 To find a distance.
 Either right click on the start location and select> Ruler >linear and move to the desired location .
 Otherwise click on the character and select move as seen on screen.

-Cover affects your DT.
-You have a base of 5. minor cover + DT 5 where the line of site of your knee is covered you are also immune to shot based damage to your legs and feet.
+Cover affects your DT .
+You have a base of 5. minor cover + Dex 5 where the line of site of your knee is covered.

 If your hip is covered then you have standard cover and a +10